 Porting .NET Framework applications to .NET helps customers take advantage of the performance, cost savings, and robust ecosystem of Linux.

 .NET framework has been evolving for many years and each framework version has its own structure.
 Based on the current framework version, there are several alternate paths as described in the diagram.

-Performance: Moving away from IIS means getting away from various overheads together with .NETCore’s lightweight and lean architecture which boosts performance
+Performance: Moving away from IIS means getting away from various overheads together with .NET’s lightweight and lean architecture which boosts performance.